Things not to do in Prague: 13 local tourist traps

 Do you know how locals recognize foreigners even from a distance?
 They are eating “trdelník” or “trdlo” (same stupid thing).
 Simple sweet pastry made on every corner in Prague and sold for ridiculously high prices.
 The promo signs always say that trdelník is a traditional Czech pastry.
 But believe me…I ate it myself twice in my life.
 It is nothing that our grannies make at home!!

-Btw, do you know what “trdlo” in Czech language means?
-Dull person.
 You will find this pastry everywhere downtown, especially in garbage bins.
-People just take a few bites, snap an Instagram picture with their dull cake and dump it.
+People just take a few bites, post pics an Instagram with their dull cake and dump it.
 Such is the life cycle of the touristy pastry.
 Don´t be part of this ridiculous circus and rather buy “koláče” – a pastry we actually like, eat and bake.
 Get one either in Kolacherie or in Torto.
+Both downtown located small bakeries.
+But don´t forget – come early!
+They tend to sell out soon.

 tourist traps